Career Timeline of Marilyn Manson: Major Achievements and Milestones

 In 2008, Marilyn Manson performed vocals on the Chew Fu GhettoHouse Fix remix of Lady Gaga's "LoveGame".

-In 2008, Marilyn Manson's absinthe brand, Mansinthe, won a gold medal at the San Francisco World Spirits Competition, despite receiving mixed reviews.
+In 2008, Marilyn Manson's absinthe brand, "Mansinthe," won a gold medal at the San Francisco World Spirits Competition, despite receiving mixed reviews from critics.

-On December 28, 2009, the lawsuit between Stephen Bier and Marilyn Manson was settled, with Bier's attorneys being paid a total of $380,000.
+On December 28, 2009, the lawsuit between Marilyn Manson and former band member Stephen Bier was settled, with Bier's attorneys receiving a total of $380,000.

-In 2009, Marilyn Manson released 'The High End of Low'.
-This was their final album issued by Interscope.
+In 2009, Marilyn Manson released the album "The High End of Low", their final album issued by Interscope.

-On April 25, 2010, the opening date of Marilyn Manson's art exhibition 'Hell, etc.' in Athens, Greece, had to be postponed due to the presence of volcanic ash cloud.
-The exhibition opening was delayed to April 28, 2010.
+On April 25, 2010, the original closing date for Marilyn Manson's "Hell, etc." art exhibition, the exhibition was postponed due to a volcanic ash cloud.
+The exhibition was rescheduled to run from April 28, 2010, until May 2, 2010.

 2010: Genealogies of Pain exhibition

-In 2010, Marilyn Manson revealed a series of 20 paintings entitled Genealogies of Pain, an exhibition showcased at Vienna's Kunsthalle gallery, which the artist collaborated on with David Lynch.
+In 2010, Marilyn Manson revealed a series of 20 paintings in an exhibition entitled Genealogies of Pain, showcased at Vienna's Kunsthalle gallery in collaboration with David Lynch.

-In 2010, a remix of Marilyn Manson's song "Tainted Love" appeared in the debut trailer for the video game Need for Speed: Hot Pursuit.
+In 2010, a remix of Marilyn Manson's song "Tainted Love" was featured in the debut trailer for the video game, Need for Speed: Hot Pursuit.

 2010: Production shut down on Phantasmagoria

-In 2010, studio bosses shut down production on Marilyn Manson's film Phantasmagoria: The Visions of Lewis Carroll due to viewers' responses to violent content.
+In 2010, studio bosses shut down production on Marilyn Manson's film Phantasmagoria, due to viewer responses to violent content.

-According to Nielsen SoundScan, as of 2011, Marilyn Manson had sold 8.7 million albums in the United States alone.
+According to Nielsen SoundScan, Marilyn Manson had sold 8.7 million albums in the United States as of 2011.

 2011: Signing with Cooking Vinyl

-In 2011, Marilyn Manson signed a recording contract with British independent record label Cooking Vinyl.
+In 2011, Marilyn Manson signed a lucrative recording contract with British independent record label Cooking Vinyl.

 In 2011, Marilyn Manson was a featured vocalist on "Can't Haunt Me", a track recorded for Skylar Grey's unreleased album Invinsible.

-In 2012, Marilyn Manson released the album 'Born Villain' under Cooking Vinyl.
+In 2012, Marilyn Manson released the album "Born Villain", the first album under the Cooking Vinyl deal.
 The lead single "No Reflection" earned the band their fourth Grammy nomination.

-In 2012, a remix of Marilyn Manson's song "Tainted Love" was featured in the launch trailer of the video game Twisted Metal.
+In 2012, a remix of Marilyn Manson's song "Tainted Love" was featured in the launch trailer for the video game Twisted Metal.

-In a June 2013 interview, Marilyn Manson stated that he had "resurrected" the Phantasmagoria project, and that Roger Avary would direct it.
+In June 2013, Marilyn Manson stated that he had "resurrected" the Phantasmagoria project, and that Roger Avary would direct it.

 2013: Collaboration with Avril Lavigne